CVMix/CVMix-src/README.md

 INSTALLATION NOTES
 ------------------

+CVMix can be installed using two different methods.
+The original using Make and a set of Makefiles.
+Or, using CMake using two CMakelists.txt files for configuration.

+### Building/installing using Make

 The src directory contains a Makefile and a simple 'make' should be sufficient to build the standalone driver.
 The first time you build, the 'cvmix_setup' utility will run and prompt you for compiler and netcdf information - it will